AbhiXverse/Solidity-journey/Day 06/Solidity Notes.md

     - e.g: token balances, Ether values, hash results etc

+Note :
-Note : Beginner tips:
+- Beginner tips:

     - Start with uint256 - its the safest and most common
     - default to uint256 for most cases like - Token amounts, ETH/Wei values, any financial calculations, IDs or unique identifiers
     - Only use smaller sizes when you're absolutely sure about the max value
-- Since - Solidity 0.8.0, overflow checks are automatic for all sizes
+    - Since - Solidity 0.8.0, overflow checks are automatic for all sizes but yeah choosing the right size based on the situation helps to reduce gas costs